ZippoGreen - Online Lighter Store

 A clearer way for customers to find what they want.

-Categorized menus, detail modals, and price sorting improve product visibility and reduce time spent searching.
+Categorized tabs and modals improve product visibility and reduce time spent scrolling through Facebook posts.

 02